ioos/bio_data_guide/Standardizing Marine Biological Data/01-intro.Rmd

 * [GeoLink base ontology](http://schema.geolink.org/1.0/base/main.html) was part of the [EarthCube GeoLink Project](http://www.geolink.org/)

-TODO: Improve this paragraph
-There are numberous ways to investigate which controlled vocabulary to use and this can be fairly overwhelming.
-For a simplified overview see [here]("http://seadatanet.maris2.nl/v_bodc_vocab_v2/vocab_relations.asp?lib=P08").

-Note: To describe a measurement or fact of a biological specimen that conforms to Darwin Core standards, it's neccessary to use the 'Biological entity described elsewhere' method rather than taxon specific.
+Note: To describe a measurement or fact of a biological specimen that conforms to Darwin Core standards, it's necessary to use the 'Biological entity described elsewhere' method rather than taxon specific.

 ### Collections